Anthony Cardoza: Early years

 Cardoza was born in Hartford, Connecticut.

 Military service

-Before becoming involved in the film industry, Cardoza was a Staff Sgt. in the U.S. Army 3rd infantry division, being a Sgt.
-Gunner on the 105 mm Howitzer in the Korean War.
-He was awarded two Bronze Battle Stars, the Good Conduct Medal, Korean War Medal, Sharp Shooters medal, Presidents Medal, The Syngman Rhee Presidential Medal, The Asian War Medal, and others.
-Just prior to his Honorable Discharge, he was assigned to escort duty (escorting deceased soldiers to their loved ones).
+Before becoming involved in the film industry, Cardoza was a staff sergeant in the U.S. Army 3rd infantry division, being a sergeant gunner on the 105 mm Howitzer in the Korean War.
+He was awarded two Bronze Battle Stars, the Good Conduct Medal, Korean War Medal, Sharp Shooters medal, Presidents Medal, the Syngman Rhee Presidential Medal, the Asian War Medal, and others.
+Just prior to an honorable discharge, Cardoza was assigned to escort deceased soldiers to their loved ones.

 Manufacturing career

-After his discharge from the Army, Cardoza worked for Pratt & Whitney Aircraft in East Hartford, Connecticut, as a Heliarc welder on J-57 Jet engines, a trade he continued making a living from for a number of years into his show business career.
+After his discharge from the army, Cardoza worked for Pratt & Whitney Aircraft in East Hartford, Connecticut, as a Heliarc welder on J-57 Jet engines, a trade he continued making a living from for a number of years into his show business career.
 However, in 1963, a doctor advised him to stop welding because of chalazion forming under his eyelids.